 - Combine olive oil, coconut oil, tallow, shea, and castor oil in large pot and heat until all is melted.
 Turn off the burner and cool to 90 degrees Fahrenheit.7 ounces olive oil, 5 ounces coconut oil, 6 ounces tallow, 2 ounces shea butter, 1 ounce castor oil

-- Combine 4 Tbsp raw honey and 2 ounces of water until combined.
+- Combine raw honey and 2 ounce of water until combined.2 tablespoon raw honey

 - Add lye slowly to the water (never water to lye) outside – even in the winter.
 Never combine in your house!
 Do not breathe fumes!
 Cool to 90 degrees Fahrenheit.8 ounces water, 3 ounces lye

-- Add lye water to oils and mix with a hand or stick mixer until it begins to thicken (on 5min. off 5 -10 min.).
+- Add lye water to oils and mix with a hand or stick mixer until it reaches light trace (begins to thicken).

 - Pour into mold and insulate for at least 24 hours before cutting and curing for 3-6 weeks.